-It’s funny when you have more than one child; you just expect them to be the same.
+It’s funny when you have more than one baby; you just expect them to be the same.
 Carbon copies of each other; not necessarily in looks but definitely in how they behave as babies.
 You think if you do the same thing with each child, they will react the same way.

 This is not true at all!